Software¶

 Instead of storing Zammads cache files within your filesystem, you can also do so in Memcached.
 This can allow you to restrict the size of your cache directories to improve performance.

-Configuration and installation is out of our scope.
+The installation and configuration is out of our scope.
 Please follow the official vendor guides and ensure to have a tight security on your installation.

 If you want to use the PGP integration for sending and receiving signed and encrypted emails, you need to install the GnuPG-Tool.
 Please have a look at the official GnuPG website.